“Cosset yourself at an idyllic gourmet retreat, located in a tranquil corner of South Australia’s main wine region”

 - Well being

 - Wine tasting

-The Louise doesn't accept children aged 2-14, and certainly the hushed atmosphere is aimed at adults seeking peace and quiet.
-But you can come with your baby or toddler (cots and babysitters are available), or with older teenagers who (preferably) enjoy the finer things in life and won't run riot in communal areas.
+The Louise doesn't accept children under 10, and certainly the hushed atmosphere is aimed at adults seeking peace and quiet.
+But you can come with older teenagers who (preferably) enjoy the finer things in life and won't run riot in communal areas.

 Family friendly accommodation:

 Families with teenagers are advised to book a separate suite or take the 2-bedroom Seppeltsfield Suite.

 The Louise is located in Marananga, which lies in the northwest corner of the Barossa Valley, itself an hour’s drive north of Adelaide.
 The sometimes hilly countryside is dotted with wineries, many of which are among the oldest and best-known in Australia.
 Tanunda or Nuriootpa are the nearest towns, about 8 minutes away by car.